Pulmonary function test

-After these tests, a bronchodilator (a medicine that opens the small airways in the lungs) will be given either as an inhaler or nebulized solution.
+After these tests, a bronchodilator (a medicine that opens the small airways in the lungs) will be given as a nebulized solution.
 The breathing test will be repeated to check for any changes.

 What are the side effects of the medicine?

 Side effects of the bronchodilator are rare and short-lived and may include: